WickrInc/wickrio-bot-api/README.md

 The Wickr IO Node.js Bot API Framework provides tools for an easier and more efficient Development of WickrIO integration bots.
 It utilizes the Wickr IO Node.js Addon API(wickrio_addon) functions to make it easier to develop integrations.
 For full documentation and usage guide go here: <https://wickrinc.github.io/wickrio-docs/#writing-integrations-node-js-bot-api-development-toolkit>

+To get started, you would need to setup your system, download and install Docker and run the WickrIO Docker container.
+Full instructions on how to do so are available here: https://wickrinc.github.io/wickrio-docs/#wickr-io-getting-started

 ## Install

 ```bash